erikzenker/diploma/README.md

-# A flexible and portable approach for communication in distributed computing systems
+# A Flexible and Portable Approach for Communication in Distributed Computing Systems

 Latex sources of my diploma thesis from december 2014